NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 ## How to choose the right type of Templates?

+Choose Prefabs because:
+*	this is how we deals with the game worlds and the Unity Engine.
+*	they can save Entities directly.
+*	they can save the combinations of Components/Tasks/Templates.
+*	they can be adjusted easily in the inspector, so designers and artists don't have to understand programming in order to manipulate Prefabs.

 Choose ScriptableObjects because:
 *	they are designed to store pre-defined, unique and immutable data.
 *	their assets are stable and independent instances throughout the whole project, which avoids duplicate data and saves memory.
-*	they assets can be adjusted easily in the inspector just like a prefab, so designers and artists don't have to understand programming in order to manipulate SctiptableObject assets.
+*	their assets can be adjusted easily in the inspector, so designers and artists don't have to understand programming in order to manipulate SctiptableObject assets.
 *	they can be referred by fields/variables in scritpts.
+*	they are cheaper and lighter than Prefabs.

 Choose external databases because:
 *	they store and modify persistent user data on disk.
 *	they restore data from disk next time the app is open.
 *	they are "external" so that players can make their own Mods.

 <a id="gameobject_optimization"></a>
 ## Optimization about Entities and Components